dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 Now we have check for whether an object is MMIO or not.
 If it is, we don't allocate physical memory to back it.
 Instead we just modify the page tables to point to the physical address we want it too.

-At this point our VMM can allocate any object types we'll need for now, and hopefully you can start to see the purpose of the VMM.
+At this point our VMM can allocate any object types we'll need for now, and hopefully we can start to see the purpose of the VMM.

 As mentioned previously a more advanced design could allow for memory mapping files: by adding another flag, and passing the file name (as a `char*`) in the extra argument, or perhaps a file descriptor (like `mmap` does).